mishakarpinskiy/test_splynx_docs/files/voice/auto_cdr_processing/auto_cdr_processing.md

 As we have strict and simple format of files we have specified columns regarding to our file format.
 If you are using handler - columns configuration can be ignored.

-After that Auto CDR processing is added, you can run it manually,  from **Config -> Voice -> Auto CDR processing** and press "Run import" button.
+After that Auto CDR processing is added, you can run it manually(to test how it works, after successful test results auto import can be enabled to do all this stuff automatically(described at the end of this document)),  from **Config -> Voice -> Auto CDR processing** and press "Run import" button.
 Before running import we recommend to check files preview what will be imported:

 ![files preview](files_preview.png)